GenUSA-Learners/jwd-nat-flex-04/Javascript/01-intro-to-js/01-Activities/04-prac-variables/README.md

 * It's done when I store a bedtime in a variable called `bedTime` and this line is logged to the console: "Fun fact: `VALUE_STORED_IN_VARIABLE_BEDTIME`."

-* It's done when I reassign the values of `name`, `pets`, and `funFact` with my new teammate's information and the logs in the console reflect the new values.
+* It's done when I reassign the values of `name`, `siblings`, and `bedTime` with my new teammate's information and the logs in the console reflect the new values.

+## 💡 Hints

+How can we combine values using the concatenation operator (`+`) to log a single message to the console?

+## 🏆 Bonus

+If you have completed this activity, work through the following challenge with your team to further your knowledge:

+* What happens when you concatenate two variables in a single console log using `+`?
+Is the result what you expected?
+Why or why not?

-Use [Google](https://www.google.com) or another search engine to research this.
+Use [Google](https://www.google.com) to research this.

+---